Inference in High-dimensional Linear Regression: Concluding remarks and some open problems

+We have proposed a new asymptotically unbiased estimator of each component of $\beta$ in a linear regression model.
+Our estimator has a simple closed form formula and effectively no tuning parameters, since the stability with respect to $\delta$ was found to be high.
+Importantly, the estimator does not require all columns of $X$ to be on the same scale.
+Theoretical conclusions associated with the procedure are confirmed by simulation in \S \ref{secFactorial}.

-The logical argument used in \S \ref{secExampleUsage} seems new and is of the following form.
-Suppose for a (possible) contradiction that model $m$ is true.
+We used these estimates and associated confidence intervals to propose an inferential framework based on refined confidence sets of models.
+The logical argument used in \S \ref{secConfModels} seems new and is of the following form.
+Suppose for a possible contradiction that model $m$ is true.
 This leads to standard least squares estimates $\hat{\beta}(m)$ of the low-dimensional vector $\beta(m)$ associated with model $m$.
 Under model $m$, $\hat{\beta}(m)$ is unbiased and consistent for $\beta(m)$.
-Let $\psi$ be an arbitrary entry of $\beta(m)$.
-To the extent that the orthogonalization makes $b_\psi=0$ our confidence interval for $\psi$ is unbiased and consistent for any model.
-Thus extremity of any entry of $\hat{\beta}(m)$, as calibrated by the associated limits of $\mathcal{C}_{\psi}(\alpha)$, contradicts validity of $m$.
+Let $\beta_v$ be an arbitrary entry of $\beta(m)$.
+To the extent that the orthogonalization makes $b_v=0$ our confidence interval for $\beta_v$ is unbiased and consistent for any model.
+Thus extremity of any entry of $\hat{\beta}(m)$, as calibrated by the associated limits of the corresponding confidence interval, contradicts validity of $m$.
+Our intervals are asymptotically calibrated by Proposition \ref{propBiasb} but allowance for finite-sample miscalibration is discussed in \S \ref{secConfBkgrd} and \S \ref{secIllustration}.
+In contrast, the usual proposed use of the debiased lasso requires adjustments to the confidence limits on account of the large number of comparisons.